Racism in Africa: Ethiopia

-Racism in Ethiopia has traditionally been directed at the country's Nilotic ethnic minorities, as well as other individuals with similarly pronounced "Negroid" physical features.
+Racism in Ethiopia has traditionally been directed at the country's Nilotic ethnic minorities.
 Collectively, these groups are locally known as Shanqella or barya, derogatory terms originally denoting slave descent, irrespective of the individual's family history.

 Historically, the Shanqella constituted most of the slave labour in the ruling local Afro-Asiatic societies.
 The Abyssinians (Habesha highlanders) were also noted as having actively hunted the Shanqella during the 19th century.
 Following the abolition of the slave trade in the 1940s, the freed Shanqella and barya were typically employed as unskilled labour.
 Racial discrimination against the barya or Shanqella communities in Ethiopia still exists, affecting access to political and social opportunities and resources.

 Traditionally, racism against perceived barya transcended class and remained in effect regardless of social position or parentage.
-As a result, former President of Ethiopia Mengistu Haile Mariam was virtually absent from the country's controlled press in the first few weeks of his seizure of power.
-He also consciously avoided making public appearances, here too on the belief that his "Negroid" appearance would not sit well with the country's deposed political elite, particularly the Amhara.
+As a result, former President of Ethiopia Mengistu Haile Mariam was virtually absent from the country's controlled press in the first few weeks of his seizure.
 By contrast, Mengistu's rise to prominence was hailed by the southern Shanqella groups as a personal victory, with one of their own having made good.

 Although other populations in Ethiopia have faced varying degrees of discrimination, little of that adversity has by contrast been on account of racial differences.
 It is instead more typically rooted in disparities in class and competition for economic status.
 The often socio-economically disadvantaged Oromo and Gurage are thus not considered by the highlander groups as being racially barya, owing to their similar physical features and common Afro-Asiatic ancestry.

 In terms of traditional perceptions, the Shanqella likewise racially contrast themselves from the Afro-Asiatic populations.
 The Anywaa (Anuak) Nilotes of southern Ethiopia consequently regard the Amhara, Oromo, Tigray and other Afro-Asiatic groups collectively as gaala in contradistinction to themselves.